It’s easy for beginner designers to

 further.
 I believe beauty is an artifact of well-organized

-try to make something well-organized and watch the beauty
+beautiful, try to make something well-organized and watch

 Spacing